A view from insead

 Professor Jean-François Manzoni

-Programme Director of LEAP: Leadership Excellence through Awareness and Practice
+Former programme director of LEAP: Leadership Excellence through Awareness and Practice

-It really is tough at the top, but INSEAD’s innovative new programme, LEAP: Leadership Excellence through Awareness and Practice, has been created to make life a whole lot easier for senior executives.
-The following interview with programme director, ProfessorJean-François Manzoni, explains how LEAP could help you meet your leadership challenges.
+It really is tough at the top, but INSEAD’s innovative programme, LEAP: Leadership Excellence through Awareness and Practice, has been created to make life a whole lot easier for senior executives.
+The following interview with former programme director, ProfessorJean-François Manzoni, explains how LEAP could help you meet your leadership challenges.

 Jean-François, you have been working with senior executives for over twenty years.
 How have senior executives’ jobs changed over that time?